lizardfs/documentation/source/man/mfsmount.1.rst

 -s
   disable multi-threaded operation

 LizardFS options
 ----------------

--c 'CFGFILE', -o mfscfgfile='CFGFILE' loads file with additional mount options
+-c [CFGFILE], -o mfscfgfile=[CFGFILE] loads file with additional mount options

 -m, --meta, -o mfsmeta
    mount MFSMETA companion filesystem instead of primary LizardFS

 -n
    omit default mount options (-o allow_other,default_permissions)

 -p, -o askpassword
    prompt for password (interactive version of -o mfspassword='PASS')

--H 'HOST', -o mfsmaster='HOST' connect with LizardFS master on 'HOST' (default is mfsmaster)
+-H [HOST], -o mfsmaster=[HOST] connect with LizardFS master on 'HOST' (default is mfsmaster)

 -P 'PORT', -o mfsport='PORT'
    connect with LizardFS master on 'PORT' (default is 9421)

 -B 'HOST', -o mfsbind='HOST'
    local address to use for connecting with master instead of default one

 -S 'PATH', -o mfssubfolder='PATH' mount specified LizardFS directory (default is /, i.e. whole filesystem)

 -o enablefilelocks=[0,1]::
    enables/disables global file locking (disabled by default)

 -o mfspassword='PASSWORD'
    authenticate to LizardFS master with 'PASSWORD'

 -o mfsmd5pass='MD5'
    authenticate to LizardFS master using directly given 'MD5' (only if mfspassword option is not specified)

 -o mfsdelayedinit
   connection with master is done in background - with this option mount can be